cameron-simpson/css/lib/python/cs/app/README-mailfiler.rst

 It is sloppy.
   All the matching rules are in fact regular expressions.
   While regular expressions are flexible, they are also error prone and hard to write well and robustly.
-  And for email addresses, they are awful:
+  And for email addresses, regexps are awful:
   * the dots in email address are wildcards in regexps, and must be escaped for robustness
   * email addresses come in multiple forms, notably "Bill <bill@example.com>" and the uglier "(Bill) bill@example.com": to reliably match these you need two expressions with difficult address boundary positions
   By constrast, mailfiler does a proper RFC2822 parse of the address and matches against the "core address", "bill@example.com" in the example, with a direct string comparison.
 So there is no risk of matching "wildbill@example.com" or "bill@example.com.au", and no requirements on a particular form of the address on arrival.